Eureka, California: Queen City of the Ultimate West

 Completion of the Northwestern Pacific Railroad in 1914 provided the local lumber industry with an alternative to ships for transport of its millions of board feet of lumber to reach markets in San Francisco and beyond.
 It also provided the first safe land route between San Francisco and Eureka for people to venture to the Redwood Empire.
 As a result, Eureka's population of 7,300 swelled to 15,000 within ten years.
 By 1922, the Redwood Highway was completed, providing for the first reliable, direct overland route for automobiles from San Francisco.
 By 1931, the Eureka Street Railway operated fifteen streetcars over 12 mi of track.
 Eureka's transportation connection to the "outside" world had changed dramatically after more than half a century of stage rides or treacherous steamship passage through the Humboldt Bar and on the Pacific Ocean to San Francisco.
 The building of the Eureka Inn coincided with the opening of the new road to San Francisco.
-As a result of immense civic pride during this early-20th-century era of expansion, Eureka officially nicknamed itself "Queen City of the Ultimate West."
+As a result of immense civic pride during this early-20th-century era of expansion, Eureka officially nicknamed itself "Queen City of the Ultimate West".
 The tourism industry, lodging to support it, and related marketing had been born.

 Post–World War II

 The timber economy of Eureka is part of the Pacific Northwest timber economy which rises and falls with boom-and-bust economic times.
 In Eureka, both the timber industry and commercial fishing declined after the Second World War.

 The Columbus Day Storm of 1962 downed trees and caused a surplus in the domestic timber market, which caused increased shipping to foreign markets.
 The log trade with Japan and other Pacific Rim nations increased.
 Despite many rumors to the contrary, little of this wood returned to U.S. markets.
 In 1989, the U.S. changed log export laws, permitting lower-cost timber from public lands to be exported as raw logs overseas to help balance the federal budget.

 After 1990, the global log market declined, and exports fell at the same time as Pacific Northwest log prices increased; leading buyers to seek less expensive logs from Canada and the southern United States.
-However, debate continues among four stakeholders: timber owners, domestic processors, consumers and communities, on the impact of log export on the local economy.
-During the span 1991 to 2001, timber harvest peaked in 1997.
+Debate continues among four stakeholders: timber owners, domestic processors, consumers and communities, on the impact of log export on the local economy.
+During the span of 1991 to 2001, timber harvest peaked in 1997.
 The local timber market was also affected by the Pacific Lumber Company hostile takeover and ultimate bankruptcy.